openedx-unsupported/edx-developer-docs/docs/extending/overview_extending.rst

      - Trial, Limited
      - TinyMCE's functionality can be extended with so-called Plugins.
 Custom TinyMCE plugins can be particularly useful for serving certain content in courses that isn't available yet; they can also be used to facilitate the educator's work. `You can follow this guide to install and enable custom TinyMCE plugins`_.

+..
 For a more detailed comparison of content integration options, see `Options for Extending the edX Platform`_ in the *Open edX Developer's Guide*.

+..
+Removing the link to 'Options for extending the platform' since that's the purpose of THIS topic.
+The 'Options' document is a comparison matrix that rightfully belongs in here, assuming it's current.

+..
+"Custom JavaScript Application" is a topic within this section.

 .. _XBlock tutorial: https://edx.readthedocs.io/projects/xblock-tutorial/en/latest/
 .. _as a consumer: https://edx.readthedocs.io/projects/edx-partner-course-staff/en/latest/exercises_tools/lti_component.html